charlesvill/ObsidianVault/ObsidianVault/CS50/Python.md

 		- uses { key: value } telling the placement of the variables that are initialized in `for` `key, value` the comma separated is important because it denotes the actual key value distinction to the computer
 		- uses line.items() to search through the items and if the key variable is not 'name' its added as a new key in the position noted on the line
 	- also notice the entry object with two objects : name & its value , dna & the dict we created right before.
+	- what is the pu4rpose of the with keyword here?
+		- this will implicate that we want the file to close automatically once we are done with it
 ##### super cool libraries to try out from python
 - import pyttsx3
 ```python